codersquid/example-it2015-scrape/README.md

     return metadata
 ```

-Once I got the scraped data in to a file, I went ahead and just
+Once I got the scraped data in to a file, I went ahead and edited things by
-edited steve files with a split window in vim and jumped between
+hand in a split vim window, jumping between the conference file and the
-those and the conference file to do a search to find the right
+steve files doing searches to find the right matches.
-description and paste it in to the steve file.

 Depending on a conference, I might not have to do that if their av
 provider has uploaded things to youtube using the same titles.
 At